-Creates commission to study sexual assault, misconduct, and harassment by staff against inmates of Edna Mahan Correctional Facility for Women.
+Creates commission to study sexual assault, misconduct, and harassment by staff against inmates in State correctional facilities.

-(Sponsorship Updated As Of: 12/13/2019)
+(Sponsorship Updated As Of: 7/30/2020)

-A JOINT RESOLUTION creating a commission to study sexual assault, misconduct, and harassment in this State's correctional facility for women.
+A JOINT RESOLUTION creating a commission to study sexual assault, misconduct, and harassment in this State's correctional facilities.

-- WHEREAS, The Edna Mahan Correctional Facility for Women (Edna Mahan) is the only all-female correctional facility in this State in which more than 600 adult female offenders currently are incarcerated; and - WHEREAS, Eight employees at Edna Mahan were terminated for sexual misconduct between 2010 and 2016; three in 2010 and five in 2016; six employees have been criminally charged with sexual abuse and official misconduct in the last two years; and the Attorney General subsequently has hired legal counsel to analyze the "administrative protocols and investigatory responses" at Edna Mahan; and - WHEREAS, In January 2017, the Hunterdon County Prosecutor's Office announced as part of an "ongoing investigation" that four Edna Mahan corrections officers were indicted for a total of 26 counts involving sexual abuse and official misconduct; and - WHEREAS, At least one corrections officer and a trade instructor employed at Edna Mahan have been convicted of official misconduct; and - 23 WHEREAS, In February 2018, based on allegations that a corrections 24 officer engaged in a sexual relationship with three inmates, the 25 Hunterdon County Prosecutor's Office charged the officer with 26 seven counts of second degree official misconduct, two counts of 27 second degree sexual assault, two counts of second degree conspiracy to commit sexual assault, one count of second degree 28 29 pattern of official misconduct, and three counts of fourth degree 30 criminal sexual contact; and - WHEREAS, Most recently, on May 9, 2018, a Hunterdon County jury found a senior corrections officer at Edna Mahan guilty of five counts of sexual assault, criminal sexual contact, and official misconduct; and - WHEREAS, At least five civil lawsuits recently have been filed by 35 Edna Mahan inmates against the Department of Corrections 36 37 (DOC), corrections officers, and others, claiming sexual assault and sexual harassment: one in November 2017 in the Superior 38 39 Court of New Jersey-Law Division, Hunterdon County; two in 40 December 2017 in the Superior Court of New Jersey-Law 41 Division, Mercer County, including a class action lawsuit 42 claiming systemic, inappropriate, and illegal treatment of the plaintiff inmates resulting from a long-standing, prison-wide 43 44 culture of sexual abuse; one in December 2017 in the United 45 States District Court, District of New Jersey; and one in February 46 2018 in the Superior Court of New Jersey-Law Division,
+- WHEREAS, The Edna Mahan Correctional Facility for Women (Edna Mahan) is the only all-female correctional facility in this State in which more than 600 adult female offenders currently are incarcerated; and - WHEREAS, Eight employees at Edna Mahan were terminated for sexual misconduct between 2010 and 2016; three in 2010 and five in 2016; six employees have been criminally charged with sexual abuse and official misconduct in the last two years; and the Attorney General subsequently has hired legal counsel to analyze the "administrative protocols and investigatory responses" at Edna Mahan; and - WHEREAS, In January 2017, the Hunterdon County Prosecutor's Office announced as part of an "ongoing investigation" that four Edna Mahan corrections officers were indicted for a total of 26 counts involving sexual abuse and official misconduct; and - WHEREAS, At least one corrections officer and a trade instructor employed at Edna Mahan have been convicted of official misconduct; and - 23 WHEREAS, In February 2018, based on allegations that a corrections officer engaged in a sexual relationship with three 24 25 inmates, the Hunterdon County Prosecutor's Office charged the 26 officer with seven counts of second degree official misconduct, 27 two counts of second degree sexual assault, two counts of second degree conspiracy to commit sexual assault, one count of second 28 29 degree pattern of official misconduct, and three counts of fourth 30 degree criminal sexual contact; and - WHEREAS, On May 9, 2018, a Hunterdon County jury found a senior corrections officer at Edna Mahan guilty of five counts of sexual assault, criminal sexual contact, and official misconduct; and - WHEREAS, Two male Edna Mahan corrections officers pled guilty to official misconduct charges, one in July 2018 who admitted to sexually abusing three different inmates and one in January 2019 who admitted to sexually abusing two inmates over a several year period; and - WHEREAS, Further, in November 2019, a female Edna Mahan corrections officer pled guilty to criminal sexual contact for engaging in sexual conduct with an inmate; and - WHEREAS, At least five civil lawsuits recently have been filed by Edna Mahan inmates against the Department of Corrections (DOC), corrections officers, and others, claiming sexual assault and sexual harassment: one in November 2017 in the Superior Court of New Jersey-Law Division, Hunterdon County; two in December 2017 in the Superior Court of New Jersey-Law